SchlossLab/mikropml/vignettes/paper.md

 Machine learning (ML) for classification and prediction based on a set of features is used to make decisions in healthcare, economics, criminal justice and more.
 However, implementing a robust ML pipeline can be time-consuming, confusing, and difficult.
-Here, we present [`mikropml`](http://www.schlosslab.org/mikropml/) (prononced "meek-ROPE em el"), an easy-to-use R package that implements robust ML pipelines using regression, support vector machines, decision trees, random forest, or gradient boosted trees.
+Here, we present [`mikropml`](http://www.schlosslab.org/mikropml/) (prononced "meek-ROPE em el"), an easy-to-use R package that implements robust ML pipelines using regression, support vector machines, decision trees, random forest, or gradient-boosted trees.
 It is available on [GitHub](https://github.com/SchlossLab/mikropml/) and CRAN [**link to CRAN**].

 # Statement of need